kj-jondell/Cpp-projects/dtmf/readme.md

-A dual-tone multi-frequency signaling encoder
+A dual-tone multi-frequency signaling encoder.